nishanthmerwin/nishanthmerwin.github.io/about.md

 <p>Hi!
 My name is Nishanth Merwin and I'm currently a researcher working
-under Dr. Nathan Magarvey in the Institute for Infectiouse Disease Research.
+under Dr. Nathan Magarvey in the Institute for Infectious Disease Research.
 Currently, my research aims to accelerate the discovery and characterization of natural products (chemicals produced by living organisms).
-Through developing new genome analytical toolkits (such as <a href="magarveylab.ca/prism">PRISM</a>), and metabolomic analysis pipelines, we're now able to identify and isolate novel small molecules at an unprecendented rate</p>
+Through developing new genome analytical toolkits (such as <a href="magarveylab.ca/prism">PRISM</a>), and metabolomic analysis pipelines, we're now able to identify and isolate novel small molecules at an unprecendented rate.</p>

 <p>I also work closely with Adapsyn Bioscience as their genomics and data science
 consultant.
 Here, our goal is to use our top notch technology to translate